Top 10 exercises to increase height at home

 How to do it

-• Stand upright with feet hip-width apart
+• Stand with feet about hip-width apart

-• Raise both arms overhead
+• Extend both arms straight overhead

-• Reach upward as high as possible
+• Stretch upward as far as you can manage

-• Hold for 10 to 15 seconds
+• Hold 10 to 15 seconds per rep

 4. Pelvic Shift